Raikia/seat-market-seeding/README.md

 The dashboard is meant for day-to-day restocking.
 It shows each market’s health, local quantity, target quantity, missing quantity, local price, Jita price, restock cost, and restock volume.
 Restock lists can be copied directly into EVE multi-buy.

+The dashboard also includes a Listing Helper for sellers.
+Paste a character or corporation market transaction log, choose markup and fee settings, and it will generate copy/paste friendly EVE multi-sell lines.
+It can optionally compare against cached local sell orders, show rows that would not be the lowest listing, flag below break-even items, and remember your helper preferences in the browser.

 The history page is meant for planning.
 It keeps a record of stock state changes, estimated sold quantities, restocks, and daily market movement.
 It includes filters, charts, most-sold item tables, restock frequency tables, and a needs-attention view for items whose target stock probably needs to change.

 From the history page you can open an item detail modal to review recent stock transitions, target-change history, current market stock, values, restock volume, and a sales trend chart.
 Target stock can be edited directly from that modal.